-Guidelines: For a 7-pound, 3-rib roast, rub 2 tablespoons of kosher salt over the roast, including the side where the bones were removed and into fat cap slits, and refrigerate, uncovered, for at least 24 hours or up to 4 days.
-(Salting for longer than 4 days risks desiccating exterior unless roast is wrapped in plastic wrap.)
+Guidelines for salting: For a 7-pound, 3-rib roast, rub 2 tablespoons of kosher salt over the roast, including the side where the bones were removed and into fat cap slits, and refrigerate, uncovered, for at least 24 hours or up to 4 days.
+(Salting for longer than four days risks desiccating the exterior unless the roast is wrapped in plastic wrap.)

 How to Cook Prime Rib

-- We start by salting the roast and refrigerating it uncovered for at least a day and up to four.
+- Salt the roast and refrigerate it uncovered for at least a day.
 The salt seasons the meat and enhances the beefy flavor while dissolving some of the proteins, yielding a buttery-tender roast.
-The salt and exposure to air together also dry out its exterior for better browning.
+The salt and exposure to air (for at least one day but up to four) together also dry out its exterior for better browning.

-- To further enhance tenderness, we cook the roast at a very low temperature (200 degrees) for 3 to 4 hours, or until it reaches 110 degrees, then cut the heat.
+- Cook the roast at a very low temperature.
+To further enhance tenderness, we cook our prime rib at 200 degrees for 3 to 4 hours, or until it reaches 110 degrees, then cut the heat.

-- We leave the roast in the turned-off oven until it reaches 120 degrees (for rare) or about 125 degrees (for medium-rare).
+- Leave the roast in the turned-off oven.
+We do this until it reaches 120 degrees (for rare) or about 125 degrees (for medium-rare).
 Holding the roast between 110 and 120 degrees accelerates the activity of enzymes in the meat that act as natural tenderizers, breaking down its tough connective tissue.

-- A brief stint under the broiler before serving and after resting ensures a crisp, flavorful crust.
+- Broil the crust.
+A brief stint under the broiler before serving and after resting ensures a crisp, flavorful crust.

 How to Carve Prime Rib